First Alert Forecast: Get ready for more scattered showers and storms this week

 COLUMBIA, S.C.
-(WIS) - Get ready for more showers and storms in your forecast.
+(WIS) - Grab your umbrella!
+More showers and storms are on the way.

 First Alert Weather Headlines: